-MEd: Master of Education with Specialization in Curriculum and Instruction with All-Level Certification in Art, Spanish, Music or Physical Education
+Master of Education in Curriculum and Instruction with Certification in All-Level Art, Spanish, Music or Physical Education

 Throughout the program, graduate students develop knowledge and skills through working with students and teachers in elementary and secondary school settings.
 The College of Education has close ties with area schools and school districts.
 This relationship with area schools means that students benefit from the practical experiences and the professional opportunities available.
 Most graduates are employed in Houston-area schools.
 Employment opportunities vary according to teaching field.